-'Hamilton' Cast Reimagines Their Show's Lyrics To Promote Voter Registration Day
+'Hamilton' Cast Re-imagines Show's Lyrics To Promote Voter Registration Day

 The song "Aaron Burr, Sir" now details how to register and ways to vote — early, in person or by mail.
 The song "Guns and Ships" turns the "Hamilton" refrain into a chorus of "vote by mail."
 And "The Election of 1800" lays out the importance not of the contest between Adams and Jefferson, but instead, the current election that's just a few weeks away.

-"Our nation is asking to hear your voice because November is coming and so is your choice," Manuel-Miranda sings.
+"Our nation is asking to hear your voice because November is coming and so is your choice," Miranda sings.
 "Now, I've said this before and it matters a lot.
 Do not throw away your shot.
 I know it takes time.
-It's a sacrifice ...
+It's a sacrifice. ...
 If you're hearing my voice you know what to do.
 My future depends on this.
 Yours does too."

 The group When We All Vote has been looking for inventive ways to reach young voters, particularly as the pandemic has stopped many in-person voter registration drives or celebrity-studded rallies that have been the hallmark of youth voter outreach efforts in past elections.

-"Young people are a very powerful bloc of voters and they could really change the course of this country if they all voted," Stephanie Young, the group's chief officer for communications, culture and media partnership, recently told NPR.
+"Young people are a very powerful bloc of voters, and they could really change the course of this country if they all voted," Stephanie Young, the group's chief officer for communications, culture and media partnership, recently told NPR.

-According to the Brookings Institution, Millennial and some Gen Z voters compose about 37 percent of eligible voters, but have traditionally had a lower propensity to turn out than other groups.
+According to the Brookings Institution, millennial and some Generation Z voters make up about 37% of eligible voters but have traditionally had a lower propensity to turn out than other groups.

-At the end of the clip released on Tuesday, Michelle Obama seems to acknowledge that viewers who are logging on to watch a voting-themed Hamilton feature might not be the voters who are skipping out on Election Day — and encouraged them to remind friends and family of what's on the line this fall.
+At the end of the clip released Tuesday, Obama seems to acknowledge that viewers who are logging on to watch a voting-themed Hamilton feature might not be the voters who are skipping out on Election Day — and encouraged them to remind friends and family of what's on the line this fall.

-"I know that you all understand that," Obama said.
-"Let's make sure that everyone in our community does too."
+"I know that you all understand that," she said.
+"Let's make sure that everyone in our community does, too."